Cross-country skiing: Other sanctioned competition

 Cross-country ski marathons—races with distances greater than 40 kilometers—have two cup series, the Ski Classics, which started in 2011, and the Worldloppet.
 Skiers race in classic or free-style (skating) events, depending on the rules of the race.
-Notable ski marathons, include the Vasaloppet in Sweden, Birkebeineren in Norway, the Engadin Skimarathon in Switzerland, the American Birkebeiner, the Tour of Anchorage in Anchorage, Alaska, and the Boreal Loppet, held in Forestville, Quebec, Canada.
+Notable ski marathons, include the Vasaloppet in Sweden, Birkebeineren in Norway, the Tartu Maraton in Estonia, the Engadin Skimarathon in Switzerland, the American Birkebeiner, the Tour of Anchorage in Anchorage, Alaska, and the Boreal Loppet, held in Forestville, Quebec, Canada.

 Biathlon combines cross-country skiing and rifle shooting.
 Depending on the shooting performance, extra distance or time is added to the contestant's total running distance/time.
 For each shooting round, the biathlete must hit five targets; the skier receives a penalty for each missed target, which varies according to the competition rules.

 Ski orienteering is a form of cross-country skiing competition that requires navigation in a landscape, making optimal route choices at racing speeds.
 Standard orienteering maps are used, but with special green overprinting of trails and tracks to indicate their navigability in snow; other symbols indicate whether any roads are snow-covered or clear.
 Standard skate-skiing equipment is used, along with a map holder attached to the chest.
 It is one of the four orienteering disciplines recognized by the International Orienteering Federation.
 Upper body strength is especially important because of frequent double poling along narrow snow trails.

 Paralympic cross-country ski competition is an adaptation of cross-country skiing for athletes with disabilities.
 Paralympic cross-country skiing includes standing events, sitting events (for wheelchair users), and events for visually impaired athletes under the rules of the International Paralympic Committee.
 These are divided into several categories for people who are missing limbs, have amputations, are blind, or have any other physical disability, to continue their sport.